JustinHuPrime/DataPackCrafter/semantics.md

 An expression evaluates to a value, and may, as a side effect, modify the global store.
 The global store is a mapping between the namespaced id of a advancement, function, or when block, and the contents of that advancement, function, or when block.
 Additionally, there exists a lexically-scoped environment used to look up identifiers, which may be modified by certain expressions.

+At the end of evaluation, the contents of the global store are produced as a Minecraft datapack in the namespace declared above.

 ## Import Expressions

 An import expression expects a string, and when evaluated, produces that string.
 As a side effect, the contents of the datapack zip or folder at the path specified by the string are added to the global store.
 The specified datapack may have any namespace.